-“I definitely think that an air fryer is a very useful and healthy kitchen tool,” Logan said.
+“I definitely think that an air fryer is a very useful and healthy kitchen tool,” Anderson said.
 “Personally, I like the combination air fryer/pressure cookers, which offer more versatility and take up less counter space than two separate appliances.”

-Note: Logan has cooked with an air fryer, though she does not currently own one.
+Note: Anderson has cooked with an air fryer, though she does not currently own one.
 She has made the Brussels sprout recipe below, and a slightly different version of the potato wedges, and reports both were great.
 One of her clients made (and enjoyed) the chickpea fritter recipe.
 The highly-rated fish and pizza recipes were sourced online.

 Garlic-rosemary Brussels sprouts (makes 4 servings)

 “This is one of my favorite recipes.
-Growing up, I was served boiled, plain Brussels sprouts, and they were not my favorite vegetable,” Jennifer Anderson Logan, registered dietitian..
+Growing up, I was served boiled, plain Brussels sprouts, and they were not my favorite vegetable,” Jennifer Anderson, registered dietitian..
 “But this oven-roasted recipe is a popular vegetable in my household.
 It’s faster to make in an air fryer and has an even crispier texture.”

 3 tablespoons extra-virgin olive oil